Remi-Gau/bids_workshop/cookbook.md

 #### d.
 Icing on the cake: adding extra information

-- Add `T1w.json` file.
-Use information from `source/README.md` to create it.
+- Add a `T1w.json` file.
+Use information from `README` to create it.
 - Add a participants `participants.tsv`.
 You can use excel or google sheet to create them.